Are you an INFJ who is sensitive to criticisms?

 We can’t be perfect in everyone’s eyes.
-Don’t even try!
+Don’t even try it!
 So why not focus on the 99% that do love what you do instead of the 1% who hates your guts?

-3. Let other people know how you want them to give you the feedback.
+3. Let other people know how you want them to give you feedback.

 INFJs can accept feedback as long it is presented in a kind and considerate manner.
 Some people might have the good intention of helping you but they might think that giving feedback is about being critical.